Donor FAQ

 Absolutely.
 Having your tubes tied (tubal ligation) does not prevent you from applying and becoming an egg donor.
 Even when tubes are tied, the ovaries will still aspirate eggs before being released by the body.

 At Giving Tree Surrogacy & Egg Donation, we believe egg donors should be able to decide whom they help.
-In cases of anonymous donation, you will be presented minimal information on the intended parents.
+In cases of anonymous donation, you will be presented minimal information on the Intended Parents.
 This information includes marital status, where they live and what clinic they are working with.
 In cases of known donation, communication or a meeting with a Giving Tree Egg Donor Consultant as a mediary can also be arranged.

 Medications will be given to help coordinate cycles, suppress ovulation, and stimulate follicle growth.
 An IVF physician, also known as a reproductive endocrinologist, will determine what medications will be given.
 The most common include birth control pills, several forms of gonadotropins, and follicle stimulating hormones.
 These medications taken for fertility treatment and egg donation are used throughout the world and have undergone rigorous testing for effectiveness and safety by the Food and Drug Administration (FDA) in the U.S.